Fatigue is a feeling of tiredness, weakness, or exhaustion. It is different from drowsiness, which can be relieved with a good night's sleep.

 - Eat olive oil and canola oil with pasta, bread, or in salad dressing

 Stay active.
 Sitting still for too long can make fatigue worse.
 Some light activity can get your circulation going.
 You should not exercise to the point of feeling more tired while you are being treated for cancer.
-But taking a daily walk with as many breaks as you need can help boost your energy and sleep better.
+But, taking a daily walk with as many breaks as you need can help boost your energy and sleep better.

 When to Call the Doctor

-Call your provider if fatigue is making it difficult or impossible for you to manage basic tasks.
+Contact your provider if fatigue is making it difficult or impossible for you to manage basic tasks.
 Call your provider right away if you feel any of these things: